 Shirley had worked as a director for a large company for more than 10 years where she was subject to a campaign of bullying and intimidation by her manager.
 She had raised these issues with her employer on several occasions.
 She even went as far as lodging a formal grievance – which her employer ignored.

-Shirley came to see our employment law team in Gatwick & Crawley for advice about her grievance and impending disciplinary hearing.
+Shirley came to see our Employment Lawyers in Gatwick & Crawley for advice about her grievance and impending disciplinary hearing.

 She was advised that she had a strong claim for constructive unfair dismissal as the company’s serious repudiatory breaches entitled her to resign and claim constructive dismissal.
 A repudiatory breach is a breach so serious as to damage the relationship of trust and confidence.